jobovy/segueSelect/README.md

-To get started, download the files at http://sns.ias.edu/~bovy/segueSelect/, put them in some directory, untar the segueplates.tar.gz file (tar xvzf segueplates.tar.gz) and define an environment variable SEGUESELECTDIR that points to this directory (*without* trailing slash).
+To get started, download the files at http://sns.ias.edu/~bovy/segueSelect/, put them in some directory, define an environment variable SEGUESELECTDIR that points to this directory (*without* trailing slash), and untar the segueplates.tar.gz file (tar xvzf segueplates.tar.gz).

 After installing the package (python setup.py install) you can use the package as